Situation – Asking for the goal.

 Goals are well-defined when they are specific and refer to concrete actions.

 Characteristics of clearly defined goals:

 - Implementation of the goal is within the person’s control.

 - Small goals are better than ones that are too large.

 - The goal is expressed as the beginning of something (rather than the end of something).
-Toward the goal and not away from the problem.
+Towards the goal and not away from the problem.

-- The description of the goal includes some behavioral component of the person and the reaction of others.
-Suppose you act this way in the future, how do you think your spouse would react to your changed behavior?
+- The description of the goal includes some behavioral components of the person and the reaction of others.
+Suppose you act this way in the future; how do you think your spouse would react to your changed behavior?